The Ronald Reagan Myth

 among others, President Ronald Reagan [and] Vice President George

-Bush," and that "large volumes of highly relevant,
+Bush," and that "large volumes of highly relevant, contemporaneously

-contemporaneously created documents were systematically and willfully
+created documents were systematically and willfully withheld from

-withheld from investigators by several Reagan Administration
+investigators by several Reagan Administration officials."

 Fourteen officials were criminally charged